top of page

 2. DNS servers must update the cached DNS records for the IP address, which depends on the DNS time-to-live (TTL).
 The default TTL is 300 seconds (5 minutes), but you can configure this value when you create the Traffic Manager profile.

 • Traffic View: Enable Traffic View to understand which regions have a large amount of traffic but suffer from higher latencies.
-Then you use this information to plan your footprint expansion to new Azure regions.
-That way your users will have a lower latency experience.
+Then, you can use this information to plan your footprint expansion in new Azure regions.
+That way, your users will have a lower latency experience.

 Application Gateway